sawyerwatts/Checklists/common.md

 it be made idempotent like via idempotency token HTTP headers?
 - Under what situations could the code run out of memory?
 - Are there any events that this code may want to push?
+- As an exercise when making changes to an existing codebase, what would the minimum required code changes be (if you didn't care about code quality, modularity, ownership, etc)?
 - See [./security.md][./security.md]
-- As an exercise, what would the minimum required code changes be (if you didn't care about code quality, modularity, ownership, etc)?

 ## Error Handling